To the surprise of absolutely no women who have ever been misdiagnosed in mid-heart attack as I was, Dr. Mary O’Connor, claims:

 How can this possibly still be happening, given all that’s been studied and written about gender imbalance in medical care?
 Dr. O’Connor explains:

 “This is not a simple issue.
 There are many factors that influence the patient-physician interaction and relationship.
 But the factor that may be the most powerful may be one we know surprisingly little about in the health care setting: unconscious bias.

 “Unconscious bias may be the reason women receive fewer kidney transplants and heart surgeries.

 In the wonderful world of women and heart disease, many of us are all too aware of how this unconscious bias may be playing out every day.
-Most of our current diagnostic tests and subsequent treatment decisions are based on cardiac research done on white male subjects, or with females represented in statistically insignificant numbers.
+Most of our current diagnostic tests and subsequent treatment decisions, for example, are based on cardiac research done primarily on (white middle-aged) male subjects, or with females represented in statistically insignificant numbers.
 Cardiologist Dr. Sharonne Hayes (founder of the Mayo Women’s Heart Clinic) adds:

 “Misconceptions about women’s heart disease grew roots decades ago.
 In the 1960s, erroneous assertions that heart disease was a man’s disease were widely spread to the medical community and to the public.

 “This led to research almost exclusively focused on cardiovascular disease in men.

 “Part of the problem now is also that clinical practice guidelines are less likely to be applied to women compared to men.”